HaloZero/FEWD_Curriculum_33/Extra_Stuff_I_Can_Use/advanced_hosting/slides.md

 ## Github

-Github is a company that provides hosting your code, but part of their service is Github Pages, which lets you host your code on their servers.
+Github is a company that provides hosting your code

 What it does do: